 Dickie shares, “Our biggest framework for this is enabling instead of dictating.
 I think a lot of courses go wrong when they try to make everyone do the same thing.
 ‘We're going to tell you where to go and what to do.'
 The truth is, when you have big cohorts like this, everyone's in it for a different reason.
 Some people sign up and they're not going to watch a single live session.
 They're not going to come to any of the events.
 They're going to just try and write every day for 30 days.”

-“Then you have others that are going to soak in every second, they're going to be on every second of the live calls, they're going to be answering questions, asking questions, all that.
+“Then you have others that are going to soak in every second, they're going to be on every second of the various live sessions and calls, they're going to be answering questions, asking questions, all that.
 Our goal is always to make it available to every student to get as much out of it as they possibly want.
-We don't say, ‘Hey, you need to be on this call at this time in this way.’
+We don't say, ‘Hey, you need to be on this call at this time in this way.'

 Dickie also goes on to credit software enablement to achieve more personalized outreach and understand how learners are progressing.